Joel598/Hospital-Management-System/Readme.md

 **Advantages**

-The data can be retrieved easily.
+1.The data can be retrieved easily.

-The interface is very user-friendly.
+2.The interface is very user-friendly.

-The data is well organized and protected.
+3.The data is well organized and protected.

 ## Screenshots